1j01/cardium/README.md

 Maybe "Cardium" will remain the name of the game engine, while the game (or games?) can find their own names.

+Carbon, calcium, cadmium, caesium, and californium all start with "ca", and scandium is the only other element (currently named) with a "ca" in it.
+Carbon gets "C", calcium gets "Ca", cadmium gets "Cd", and chromium gets "Cr".
+What would "cardium" be left with?
+"Rd"?
+"Ad"?
+Tellurium gets atomic number 52, which obviously should be reserved for Cardium.
+So inconsiderate.

 - Cardium
 - Cardscape
 - Cardarium